IgorLadnik/TraderService/README.md

 *Playground* is a Web application that may be activating by GraphQL libraries middleware out-of-the-box (in this case NuGet package *GraphQL.Server.Ui.Playground* is used).
 It offers convenient and intuitive way to  define, document and execute GraphQL queries and mutations. *Playground* provides intellisense and error handling.
 It also shows GrpahQL schema and all queries and mutation available for a given task.
 Screenshot of *Playground* is depicted in Fig. 1 above.

-These are example of queries and mutation for our solution.
+These are examples of queries and mutation for our solution.
 You may see their description in *Playground* DOCS pane.